Want to know one of my main happiness philosophies I embrace – which helps me to stay happy on a daily basis?

 Basically, Aristotle believed that there’s a big reason why so many people are unhappy.
 Too many people foolishly confuse “pleasure” for “true happiness”— when the two are incredibly different.

 Aristotle believed that many people in his day were on a constant roller coaster rise/fall of happy/sad/happy/sad/happy/sad – because that blip of pleasure is fleeting!

 The same thing applies to the depression problems in our world right here and now.

 Plus, this also explains why our world has massive credit card debt, problems with obesity/eating disorders, and high divorce rates.

 Aristotle believed “true happiness” is about living a “soul-focused life” – not an “ego-focused” life by overly-prioritizing money, status, fame, glory, superficial beauty – or a “body-focused” life by overly-prioritizing lust over soul-connected love or yummy junk food over healthy food, or being overly caught up in surface beauty/glitzy clothes rather than valuing what makes us all unique souls.

-Please join me below in the comments – where I’d love to hear your thoughts on what you believe “true happiness” is all about – and your philosophies on achieving “true happiness.”
+Please join me & other readers below in the comments – where I’d love to hear your thoughts on what you believe “true happiness” is all about – and your philosophies on achieving “true happiness.”